 Today, the building was converted into Cricoteka – a Museum of Tadeusz Kantor.

-W. Brzoskwinia, Krakowskie elektrownie [in:] 100-lecie energetyki w Krakowie – katalog wystawy w Museum of Municipal Engineering in Kraków, Kraków 2004
+W. Brzoskwinia, Krakowskie elektrownie [in:] 100-lecie energetyki w Krakowie – katalog wystawy w Museum of Urban Engineering in Kraków, Kraków 2004

-S. Pochwała, Elektrownia podgórska – przemiany funkcjonalno-użytkowe, mps Kraków 2005 - w zb.: Museum of Municipal Engineering w Krakowie
+S. Pochwała, Elektrownia podgórska – przemiany funkcjonalno-użytkowe, mps Kraków 2005 - w zb.: Museum of Urban Engineering w Krakowie

 W. Woźniak, Penetracja zabytków techniki i urządzeń inżynieryjnych na terenie m.
 Krakowa w obrębie ul.
 Nadwiślańskiej, mps Kraków 1991